-Complaint- When a Participant tells the Contractor that he or she is unhappy with ACAP or his or her Provider or does not agree with a decision by the Contractor .
+Complaint- When a Participant tells ACAP that he or she is unhappy with ACAP or his or her provider or does not agree with a decision by ACAP.

-Co-Payment- A co-payment is the amount a Participant pays for some Covered Services.
+Co-Payment- A co-payment is the amount a Participant pays for some covered services.
 It is usually only a small amount.